coralproject/shelf/README.md

 _You must run this on a new database to create the collections and the proper set of indexes._

-2) Load all the exiting queries:
+2) Load all the existing queries:

 ```
 ./xenia query upsert -p ./scrquery